 In connection with the completion of this offering, NCM LLC will enter into a new \$805.0 million senior secured credit facility with a group of lenders that will include affiliates of several of the underwriters.
 This facility will consist of a six-year, \$80.0 million revolving credit facility and an eight-year, \$725.0 million term loan facility.
-The term loan will be due on the eighth anniversary of funding.
-The net proceeds of the term loan, together with \$59.8 million of the proceeds from this offering, will be used to redeem all the preferred membership units of NCM LLC for an aggregate price of \$770.3 million.
+The term loan will be due on the eighth anniversary of funding, and will be used to redeem all the preferred membership units of NCM LLC for an aggregate price of \$698.5 million, to pay any shortfall in the amounts owed to our founding members for their agreeing to modify our payment obligations under our exhibitor services agreements and to pay transaction expenses.
 The revolving credit facility will be available, subject to certain conditions, for general corporate purposes of NCM LLC in the ordinary course of business and for other transactions permitted under the credit agreement.
 The revolving credit facility will be drawn upon to repay amounts outstanding under NCM LLC's existing revolving credit facility (which were \$10.0 million as of September 28, 2006) and any remaining amounts owed to the founding members under the existing exhibitor services agreements that, due to timing differences, may not be funded by receivables.
 A portion of the revolving credit facility will be available for letters of credit.
 The obligations under the senior secured credit facility will be secured by a lien on substantially all of the assets of NCM LLC and its material wholly owned subsidiaries.